 Caution During the Downpour: Sectors to be Wary Of

-A bad monsoon season can negatively impact certain sectors:
+A bad Indian monsoon season can negatively impact certain sectors:

 - FMCG Companies: Companies with a high dependence on rural markets might see a decline in sales due to reduced spending power.